Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Januari 2025 23.26.24 UTC
+- WIB: Senin, 20 Januari 2025 00.21.30 UTC
-- WITA: Senin, 20 Januari 2025 00.26.24 UTC
+- WITA: Senin, 20 Januari 2025 01.21.30 UTC
-- WIT: Senin, 20 Januari 2025 01.26.24 UTC
+- WIT: Senin, 20 Januari 2025 02.21.30 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: inspirational
+Kategori: motivational